 The musical tragedy of Elmo Hope, an accomplished bebop pianist who made a peripheral impression on the jazz scene of the 1950s, teaches us much about the jazz world he inhabited.
 He was sidelined when bebop was in its creative heyday and found little favour when the opportunity to shine came his way.
 His life was largely undocumented and his work mostly uncelebrated.
 His bibliography consists of brief album liner notes and a few titbits, and only one interview was published – in Down Beat magazine in 1961, where its subject left the impression of a life unfulfilled, clouded with personal bitterness about both his circumstance and his musical environment.
 At that time Hope was waylaid on the West Coast having been denied his cabaret card in New York for narcotic offences, and being in the wrong place seems to have been the tide that governed his life.
 If his musical friends, among them Bud Powell, were making a name on 52nd Street, Hope was performing in the dance halls of Greenwich Village and Coney Island; if his colleagues were taking the bebop creed to a wider audience, Hope was touring the provinces with a rhythm and blues band; and if the momentum had shifted back to New York, Hope was marooned on, at least as far as he was concerned, the musically sterile West Coast.
 Why Hope made little headway in the jazz scene of the 1940s is a point to be debated.
 His technique was as sufficient as many other bebop pianist of his time and place, his performance as polished, his compositions and arranging prowess as accomplished, yet something in his hull was not watertight.
 That the 1950s was unable to offer him a second bite of the cherry is not so surprising: the jazz world had moved on, and his syle of playing never developed sufficiently to circle a larger orbit.
 Some of his keyboard contemporaries had been able to ride on the coat tails of a major star – Richie Powell with Clifford Brown, Walter Bishop briefly with Parker, and, later, Red Garland with Miles Davis; others, such as Dodo Marmarosa, fell by the wayside; and others, like Al Haig and Mal Waldron, hung in long enough to find a minor place in the annals of jazz.
 None of these happened to Elmo Hope: he was never able to hitch a ride with a major star, saw his brief musical odyssey through to its end, and died in obscurity before his forty-fourth birthday.
 A life crowned with promise and little achievement, the legend of Elmo Hope is indicative not just of this particular pianist’s mix of mishap and flaw, but of the misfortune and shortcoming of the bebop pianist in general, his repertoire, his narrow approach, and his cruel environment.

-Hope’s wife and fellow pianist Bertha (they married in 1960) has helped to keep his music in the public domain, touring with both her own quartet and a repertory band called ELMOllenium.
+Hope’s wife and fellow pianist Bertha (they married in 1960) helped to keep his music in the public domain, touring with both her own quartet and a repertory band called ELMOllenium.
 The digital age has encouraged reissues of some (not all) of his scant recordings, and he is mentioned in the plethora of jazz history books that have been published since his death in brief yet glowing terms, all with a similar recital of stock phrases and stories, and these mostly gleaned from album liner notes.
 At best this is a fragment of a life; at worst apocryphal and ultimately disrespectful, for the clichés have been used as a smokescreen to hide inadequate and spurious research in to his life and times.

-On the West Coast Hope met and married Bertha, managed to find some work, mainly with saxophonist Harold Land but also with Lionel Hampton in 1959, but found little musical favour if the interview conducted with Down Beat is to be taken at face value.
+On the West Coast Hope met and married Bertha, managed to find some work (mainly with saxophonist Harold Land but also with Lionel Hampton in 1959) but little musical favour if the interview conducted with Down Beat is to be taken at face value.
 He recorded with Land, producing the album The Fox and other material, and made two solo albums for the Hifijazz label.
 It is these two albums, Elmo Hope Trio and So Nice, that exhibit Hope at his best and at his most mature.
 The sessions were well thought out, his own compositions pushed to the fore, and his trio of Jimmy Bond and Frank Butler worked well as a unit and were more responsive to Hope’s blend of stuttering bebop styles.

 Other disjointed recording sessions followed in the 1960s: Hope-full (1961), a solo and two piano duet session featuring Bertha, again for Riverside, and Sounds From Riker’s Island (1963) with the longstanding Sun Ra saxophonist John Gilmore, on the Audiofidelity label, where play was made of Hope’s narcotic conviction.
 Two later trio sessions were made in 1966, although these were issued only posthumously more than a decade later.
 Elmo Hope’s career petered out through lack of work and ill health.
 In 1967 he was hospitalized with pneumonia and died from heart failure.